FIDEScommunity/CompanyPassport/docs/functional/use-case-founding-company.md

 private limited liability company in the Netherlands (“BV”).
 This list may not be exhaustive.
 The Architecture WG will not define the details of the data models (schemes) for each of these credentials.
 A generic json schema file is assumed for each of the credentials.
-The Company Passport Trust Framework Working Group is provide data models for the various credentials.
+The Company Passport Trust Framework Working Group task is to provide data models for the various credentials.

 ### Incorporation Deed